-6.7 Requesting SPL - the process
+8.6 Requesting SPL - the process

-Once employees have provided written notice of their entitlement and intention to take SPL, they must book each period of leave, providing at least 8 weeks written notice before the start of each period of leave using Form SPL 2 link to form Employees can submit up to three separate notices (including any change requests for previously booked periods of leave - where change requests are mutually agreeable they do not count towards the maximum of 3 requests that can be submitted.)
+Once employees have provided written notice of their entitlement and intention to take SPL, they must book each period of leave, providing at least 8 weeks written notice before the start of each period of leave using Form SPL2.
+Employees can submit up to three separate notices (including any change requests for previously booked periods of leave - where change requests are mutually agreeable they do not count towards the maximum of 3 requests that can be submitted).